dignome/ns2-rev/README.md

 What it doesn't do:

-Does not currently parse state snapshots including client movement updates or server sent snapshots (future work)
+Does not currently parse state snapshots including client movement updates or server sent snapshots (future work) Does not act as a client in that it can not authentice and join a NS2 server as a client -- although that would be interesting if possible.

 See notes for more information.